aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q42
-### ✍Make a bouncing ball entirely with the help of CSS.
+### 🍄 Make a bouncing ball entirely with the help of CSS.

 <div align="right">